Darionti88/Darionti88/README.md

     - 💬 Great communication and methodic approach when it comes to start a project in wich you are always consulting with other departments.
     - 🔎 Great Google skills and patience.
 The kind that can read the whole documentation and get past the first results page.
     - 🇬🇧 Advanced English skills both written and spoken.
 Basic German level 🇩🇪 (A2.2)
-    - 📬 An Ego that is able to accept opinions about my work.
     - 🎹 I really enjoy teaching (I teached piano for 7 years to pay for my studies) and learning, speacially learning.
     - 🍻 Feeling useful for a team really increases my productivity 200%

 -Not so pros:
     - If I get intrested in any subject i will probably spend hours looking for information about it, and by the end of the day i will most certainly be reading about something that may be connected to the original matter, but will not be as important.

 - 🌱 I'm learning Web Development ( I think that's where most of us start).
 Mainly HTML, CSS, Javascript.
 I'm using React.JS and Node.Js.
 Basicly MERN Stack.